Wie is de Mol? (Dutch TV series) season 23: Episode 3 - Spelbreker

 Candidates search the Atlantis Dunes on quad bikes for seven stations with three or four buttons on them.
 The three or four candidates assigned to the station must push the buttons simultaneously; the more players who press their button at each station, the more money the group earns for the pot.
 Each candidate has a 15-minute time limit for the challenge, however they can reset the limit by returning to the starting point throughout the assignment.

-€2,500 was earned for the pot.